Ankitsingh1709/Data_Analyst_Porfolio_projects/README.md

 - [Contribution](#contribution)
 - [Conclusion](#conclusion)

-## Data Analysis
+## Movie Data Analysis

-In this project, we explore and gain insights from a dataset using Python.
-The code in this repository includes:

-- **Data Exploration**: We start by examining the dataset's structure, identifying missing values, and providing an overview of the data.

-- **Data Visualization**: You'll find various data visualizations to understand relationships between different variables.
-These visualizations include scatter plots, regression plots, and correlation matrices.

-- **Correlation Analysis**: We calculate correlation coefficients between numeric features to uncover potential relationships within the data.
+This project involves the analysis of a movie dataset using Python.
+The dataset contains information about various movies, including details such as name, rating, genre, year of release, score, votes, director, writer, star cast, country, budget, gross earnings, company, and runtime.
+The main objective of this project is to explore the dataset, visualize relationships between certain features, and calculate correlations among numeric attributes.

 ## ETL Pipeline